 Districts may have certain limitations to how much they can reduce their number of schools.
 This is especially true in geographically large, sparsely populated districts with large distances between schools.
 Large, sparsely populated districts need to maintain enough classrooms to serve their students, but they should also carefully consider the potential outcomes of operating fewer schools.
-Operating fewer schools may decrease costs in one area while increasing costs in other areas (e.g. transportation).
+In districts with increasing numbers of at-risk students or students with disabilities, districts may open additional specialized schools to serve these students.
+Further, operating fewer schools may decrease costs in one area while increasing costs in other areas (e.g. transportation or grade retention).
 Figure 3, below, shows the number of students per elementary school in each district.
-Figure 3 indicates that rural, sparsely populated areas generally have lower school enrollment even though students attend from a large geographical area.
+Figure 3 indicates that rural, sparsely populated areas generally have lower school enrollment, even though attending students are drawn from large geographic areas.